Non Toxic Cleaning:

 Conventional disinfectants, like bleach, ammonia, alcohol, and quaternary ammonium compounds are linked to asthma, allergies, endocrine disruption, cancer, reproductive and developmental toxicity.

-Preservatives used to extend a product’s shelf life, like Methylisothiazolinone (MIT) & Methylchloroisothiazolinone (CMIT), are found even in “natural” products and are associated with inhalation toxicity, dangerous allergic reactions, and possible neurotoxicity.
+Preservatives are used to extend a product’s shelf life.
+Even ones commonly found in “natural” cleaning products like Methylisothiazolinone (MIT) & Methylchloroisothiazolinone (CMIT), are associated with inhalation toxicity, dangerous allergic reactions, and possible neurotoxicity.
+That’s because there are no federal health standards for what cleaning products can be labeled as “natural”.

-Foaming agents used to create those fluffy suds we equate with “clean,” but which don’t do anything helpful and, in fact, are harmful.
+These are foaming agents used to create those fluffy suds we equate with “clean”.
 Two common surfactants are Sodium Lauryl Sulfate (SLS) and Sodium Laureth Sulfate (SLES).
 SLS has been linked to skin and eye irritation, organ toxicity, reproductive toxicity, neurotoxicity, endocrine disruption, and ecotoxicology.
 SLES is linked with skin and eye irritation.
 A big concern with both of these is their contamination with the carcinogenic by-product called 1,4 dioxane, an ingredient that is an eye, nose and throat irritant (even in small doses) and is considered by the State of California to be potentially toxic to the brain and central nervous system, kidneys, liver and respiratory system.

 An Important Note About Asthma & Allergies